ArtisanPack-UI/code-style/README.md

-# Digital Shopfront CMS Accessibility
+# ArtisanPack UI Code Standards

 Description

 ## Installation

-You can install the <name> package by running the following composer command.
+You can install the ArtisanPack UI Code Standards package by running the following composer command.

-`composer require digitalshopfront/<name>`
+`composer require artisanpack-ui/code-standards`

 ## Usage

-You can use any of the <package> functions like this:
+You can use any of the Code Standards functions like this:

 ```
 Example Here